 - Make a photocopy of your passport and carry it with you, don´t carry the original, remember the pickpockets I’ve talked about before.
 You might need it for discounts if you are a Senior, Student or Under 18 YO.

 - If you come only for 1-2 days it is better if you buy the Hop On- Hop Off Bus, is really good and takes you to all the “must-see” places or remember the bike is also good.
 Public transportation will take you longer to get from one point to another one if you are tight with the time.

-- There is a Mediterranean franchise of food named “100 Montaditos” is super cheap, fine quality and 99% of the Menu is 1€ on Wednesdays and Sundays.
+- There is a Mediterranean franchise of food named “100 Montaditos” that is super cheap, fine quality, and 99% of the Menu is 1€ on Wednesdays and Sundays.